Grow and Sustain your Compassion Practice in Community

 - Going more deeply into the scientific support and exploration of compassion and its benefits

-- Being in community with other committed practitioners of compassion and an experienced teacher for two months
+- Being in community with other committed practitioners of compassion

 The emphasis will be both on developing deeper understanding, and on everyday life integration.

 - Hands-on compassion practices, exercises and meditations

 - Discussion and exploration of how we’re incorporating compassion into our lives